goodmami/penman/docs/API.md

   * `triples` - an iterable of (lhs, relation, rhs) triples
   * `top` - node identifier of the top node
+  * `alignments` - a mapping of triples to surface token indices for node alignments
+  * `role_alignments` - a mapping of triples to surface token indices for role alignments

   Returns: